How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 First Message

 Open your bot in Telegram and send a message.
-The first time, you'll get a pairing code.
-Approve it:
+The first time, you may need to approve the pairing.
+Check pending requests:

 Now you can message your agent anytime, anywhere.
 It's like having a developer on call 24/7.